Portugal's PM Costa wins election, could clinch majority

 The result, boosted by a higher than expected turnout despite the coronavirus pandemic, comes as a surprise after the Socialists had lost most of their advantage in recent opinion polls, and could signal a chance for Portugal to have a stable government, contrary to most expectations.

-As exit polls came out on TV screens showing the Socialist Party in the 37%-42.5% range - well ahead of the main centre-right opposition Social Democrats on 26.7%-35% - Socialist supporters at the party headquarters shouted "Victory, victory!".
-One woman waving a flag said: "What a relief."
+As exit polls came out on TV screens showing the Socialist Party in the 37%-42.5% range - well ahead of the main centre-right opposition Social Democrats at 26.7%-35% - Socialist supporters shouted "Victory, victory!".

+"I'm so happy.
+The exit polls were better than expected so I'm confident...this way they (Socialists) will be able to continue the great work they have been doing," said Constanca Reis, 24, one of the supporters.

+Costa, who came to power in 2015 in the aftermath of a 2011-14 debt crisis, has presided over a period of steady economic growth that helped shrink the budget deficit and even eke out a small surplus in 2019, before the pandemic struck.

 If the Socialists do not secure an outright majority but come close to the 116 seat threshold, Costa could try to seal a pact for support with two small ecology-minded parties, PAN and Livre.